What is VPN and why do you need one?

 A VPN encrypts your data, which prevents intruders from discovering what you do on the internet, and changes your IP (Internet Protocol), which prevents you from being identified on the internet.

-Thus, in addition to protecting you, the VPN allows you to unlock sites not available in your region, download torrent files safely, and protect your privacy against any attacker, even Google and other sites that track browsing habits to send advertisements.
+Thus, in addition to protecting you, it allows you to unlock sites not available in your region, download torrent files safely, and protect your privacy against any attacker, even Google and other sites that track browsing habits to send advertisements.

 VPN does this through two main functions: encryption and IP hiding.